3. Poke fun at the nonprofit’s president

 13. Rent-a-worker

 Gather volunteers who can be hired for the day by individuals or businesses in the community to do any yardwork, holiday gift wrapping during the Christmas season, or odd jobs around their home.
+Popular versions of this include a gift wrapping service around the holidays, dog walking, or a community clean-up day that doubles as good publicity for your mission.

 This peer-based fundraising approach taps into local goodwill and helps build community ties.